xvxx/vial/docs/MANUAL.md

 #### ~ a micro micro-framework ~

-**Vial** is a small web "framework" for making small web "sites".
+**Vial** is a small web "framework" for making small web "sites" in Rust.
 It includes just a handful of basic features for delivering old school, server-side rendered HTML: request routing, form data parsing, response building, and serving static file assets.

 The goal is a small, lean core that compiles quickly and has as few